ericmjl/essays-on-data-science/docs/miscellaneous/learning-to-learn.md

 as this helps balance out the learning partnership and makes it win-win for my fellow learner too.

+## Asking the "dumb" questions

+One thing I do know I'm infamous for is asking dumb questions.
+By "dumb" questions, I mostly mean questions that clarify basic ideas that I might have missed, or still have a gap on.

+In my mind, there are very, very few dumb questions.
+(I would probably classify
+repetitively asking the same basic questions over and over as not being particularly smart - use a notebook for heaven's sake!)
+In a more intimate learning situation, say, a 1-on-1 session, clarifying basic questions as soon as they come up is a wonderful way of ensuring that our foundational knowledge is strengthened.
+In larger settings,
+I am almost always certain
+that someone else will share the same basic questions that I do.

 ## Concluding Words

 This was neither a comprehensive reflection on how exactly I learn